JonathanPeterCole/Tech-Support-Site/README.md

     RECAPTCHA_VERIFY_URL = "https://www.google.com/recaptcha/api/siteverify"
 ```

 3. Under `# Flask Mail`, replacing the variables with the appropriate configuration for the mail server you are using.
-In this example I'm using environment variables to keep the account credentials separate from the app, I cover how to set an environment variable on Ubuntu below.
 ```
 # Flask Mail
 MAIL_SERVER = 'smtp.gmail.com'
 MAIL_PORT = 465
 MAIL_USE_SSL = True
-MAIL_USERNAME = os.environ.get('MAIL_USERNAME')
+MAIL_USERNAME = "Example@email.com"
-MAIL_PASSWORD = os.environ.get('MAIL_PASSWORD')
+MAIL_PASSWORD = "ExamplePassword123"
-MAIL_DEFAULT_SENDER = os.environ.get('MAIL_USERNAME')
+MAIL_DEFAULT_SENDER = "Example@email.com"
 ```

 4. Under `# App Settings`, change the `BOOKING_EMAIL_TARGET` variable to the email you would like your emails to be sent to.